Data-driven nonlinear output regulation via data-enforced incremental passivity: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work addressed the data-driven output regulation problem of a class of nonlinear systems using incremental passivity.
-A data-driven state feedback controller is first designed to render the closed-loop system incrementally passive, then the closed-loop system is interconnected with an incrementally passive internal model to complete the regulator design.
-In particular, data-driven feedback passivation is achieved by solving a set of data-based LMIs.
-The result of this work provides an efficient data-driven regulator design where the passivation controller and the internal model are designed independently, and rigorously guarantees the asymptotic tracking performance.
-We also showed that the proposed approach can be effectively applied to data-driven nonlinear stabilization of non-zero equilibrium without the knowledge on the equilibrium input.
+We first designed a data-driven state feedback controller to render the closed-loop system incrementally passive, then interconnect the closed-loop system with an incrementally passive internal model to complete the regulator design.
+In particular, a set of data-based LMIs characterize the data-driven feedback passivation controller.
+The result of this work provides an efficient data-driven regulator design where the passivation controller and the internal model are designed independently and the regulation error asymptotically converges to zero.
+We also applied the proposed approach to data-driven nonlinear stabilization of non-zero equilibrium without knowledge or estimation of the equilibrium input.

 \emph{Future work.} One of the major challenges to be overcome is handling a more general class of noise.
-As pointed out in Remark \ref{remark:DataRequirement}, when the noise cannot be generated by the exosystem in the form of \eqref{exosystem}, the closed-loop system represented using noisy data will contain uncertainties that need to be handled in the passivation process.
-We will explore techniques such as robust control and adaptive control to make the closed-loop system incrementally passive despite the system uncertainties brought by the noise.
-Another challenge comes from the unknown nonlinearities.
-In particular, we are interested in relaxing the assumptions on the nonlinearities, that is, when they are not completely known and the Lipschitz condition does not hold.
-Last but not least, as incremental passivity is an input-output property, we would like to investigate how to achieve data-driven output feedback passivation and output feedback regulator design using input-output data.
+As pointed out in Section \ref{sec:IP}, when the noise cannot be generated by the exosystem in \eqref{exosystem}, the closed-loop system represented using noisy data will contain uncertainties that need to be handled in the passivation process. {We will explore techniques such as robust control and passivity indices to make the closed-loop system incrementally passive despite the system uncertainties brought by noise or estimation errors.
+Additionally, as incremental passivity is an input-output property, we will explore extending the proposed approach to data-driven output-feedback passivation and output-feedback regulator design using only input-output data.}